Greyhound Retirement Scheme

 Can owners keep their greyhounds as pets and receive the GRS bond?

 Many owners build a close bond with their greyhound and wish to keep them as a pet upon retirement.
-In this case, the owner will receive their £200 contribution once GBGB has received a correctly completed Green Form and a receipted veterinary invoice confirming that the greyhound has been neutered and received any necessary dental work.
+In this case, the owner receives their £210 contribution once GBGB has received a correctly completed Green Retirement Form and a receipted veterinary invoice confirming the greyhound has been neutered and received any necessary dental work.

-Likewise, an owner or trainer may choose to rehome their greyhound privately and not through a rehoming centre.
-To do this, owners are required to satisfactorily complete the Green Form and provide a receipted veterinary invoice confirming the greyhound has been neutered and received any dental work.
-GBGB will contact the new owner to confirm that the greyhound is with them.
+Likewise, an owner or trainer may choose to home their greyhound privately and not through a homing centre.
+To do this, owners are required to satisfactorily complete the Green Retirement Form and provide a receipted veterinary invoice confirming the greyhound has been neutered and received any dental work.
+GBGB will then contact the new owner to confirm that the greyhound is with them.

-In both cases, GBGB will not provide its £200 contribution.
+In both cases, GBGB does not provide its £210 contribution.